A guide to marketplace payments

 To comply with the regulation against money laundering and terrorist financing (LCB-FT), you must keep a register of beneficial owners.
 This register identifies the people who control a company and benefit from its economic activity.
 Marketplaces must also subject all their sellers to KYC/KYB identification processes.

-By complying with these regulations, you can help to prevent money laundering and terrorist financing while protecting your business from fraud and other financial crimes.
+By complying with these regulations, you can help prevent money laundering and terrorist financing while protecting your business from fraud and other financial crimes.

 Discover Checkout.com’s Integrated Platform for marketplaces